 - Applying an algorithm for selecting which value is returned

-For the cases when the document has two or more pages and some fields appear on more than one page
+- For the cases in which the document has 2 or more pages and some fields appear on more than one page

-For the best outcome in terms of automation rate (percent reduction of manual work measured in person-months per year required to process your document flow) follow these steps:
+For the best outcome in terms of automation rate (percent reduction of manual work measured in person-months per year required to process your document flow) you need to carefully follow these steps:

 - Choose the best OCR engine for your documents

-This influences the OCR, the Word and Line building (that partially depends on the OCR), and everything that follows.
+- This influences both the OCR and the Word and Line building (which depends partially on the OCR), and everything downstream of course.

 - Select a representative dataset for Evaluation

 - Define the fields to be extracted